ganeti/ganeti/man/gnt-instance.rst

 to the arguments in the create instance operation, with a suffix denoting the unit.

-Note that the disk grow operation might complete on one node but fail on the other; this will leave the instance with different-sized LVs on the two nodes, but this will not create problems (except for unused space).
+For instances with a drbd template, note that the disk grow operation might complete on one node but fail on the other; this will leave the instance with different-sized LVs on the two nodes, but this will not create problems (except for unused space).

 If you do not want gnt-instance to wait for the new disk region to be synced, use the ``--no-wait-for-sync`` option.